Chart Color Schemes

 The labour market in Yarralumla shows considerable strength compared to most other Australian regions

-Many residents commute elsewhere for work based on Census data.
-In the past year, employment increased by 1.6% alongside labour force growth of 0.9%, reducing unemployment by 0.7 percentage points.
-Comparatively, ACT recorded employment growth of 1.4% with unemployment falling by 0.2 percentage points.
-As of 25-Nov, ACT employment grew by 1.19% year-on-year, with an unemployment rate of 4.5%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Yarralumla's employment mix suggests local employment should increase by 7.2% over five years and 14.5% over ten years, assuming constant population projections for illustrative purposes.
+Many residents appeared to commute elsewhere for work based on Census data.
+In the 12-month period ending September 2025, employment increased by 1.6% and labour force grew by 0.9%, reducing the unemployment rate by 0.7 percentage points.
+By comparison, Australian Capital Territory recorded employment growth of 1.4%, labour force growth of 1.2%, with unemployment falling by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years for national employment.
+Applying these projections to Yarralumla's employment mix suggests local employment should increase by 7.2% over five years and 14.5% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment